-In October 2016 was announced that Carnival signed an agreement with the City of Long Beach CA and with the landlord Urban Commons to expand the "Long Beach Cruise Terminal" facility in order to accommodate larger ships and enhance terminal operations.
-The new deal triples the size of Carnival’s current cruise terminal facility - from 66,000 ft2 to 142,000 ft2.
+In October 2016 was announced that Carnival Cruise Line signed an agreement with Long Beach CA and with the landlord Urban Commons to expand the "Long Beach Cruise Terminal" facility in order to accommodate larger vessels and enhance terminal operations.

-- Carnival operates the Long Beach terminal since 2003 using a partial area of the Geodesic Dome (former museum).
-The new agreement gives Carnival 100% use of the Dome, allows for larger-sized cruise ships and also provides additional space for two-way operations, enabling embarking guests to access the terminal prior to completion of disembarkation.
+- Carnival operates the Long Beach terminal since 2003, but using only part of the Geodesic Dome (former museum).
+The new agreement gave the company 100% use of the Dome (for customs and passenger check-in) for its cruise operations.

-- Development plans also include expansion of portside cold-ironing capacity to accommodate larger vessels.
-Shore power allows docked cruise ships to shut down their main diesel engines and plug into the city's electrical grid, using hydroelectricity for all the onboard services.
+- Development plans also included expansion of portside cold-ironing capacity to accommodate larger vessels.
+Shore power allows berthed cruise ships to shut down their main diesel engines and plug into the city's electrical grid, using hydroelectricity for all the onboard services.
 The technology greatly reduces exhaust emissions in port.

-- In addition, Carnival is working with Urban Commons on enhancements to the area surrounding the Dome and the adjacent "RMS Queen Mary" (former Cunard liner) attraction, as well as ways to expand parking capacity to accommodate future growth.
+- Carnival also made enhancements to the area surrounding the Dome and the adjacent "RMS Queen Mary" (former Cunard liner) city attraction.
+The terminal's parking capacity was also expanded to accommodate future growth.

 Los Angeles tours, shore excursions, hotels

 - Los Angeles Maritime Museum: explore the history of the harbor in Los Angeles.
 It is located half mile away from the Los Angeles cruise port, direction South, in the Municipal Ferry Terminal at Harbor and 6th.